1010101/Foundations/Readme.md

 ##### How do I get my structure to the right place?

   > Currently that is entirely up to you.
-At my Gilly base gravity is so low I use RCS to fly them into place Starcraft 2 style.
+At my Gilly base gravity is so low I use RCS to fly my bases[them] into place Starcraft 2 style.
 On planets with more gravity you could use a large rover, or rockets, or winch it there with KAS or... be creative!
 If you have any ideas about such functionality that would work well in the mod do leave a suggestion.

 ##### Can I make my own foundation parts?